How to Get From Fiumicino Airport to Rome

 The taxi ride from Fiumicino into Rome can take anywhere from forty minutes to over an hour depending on the traffic and where you are going.
 Some taxi drivers may attempt to charge you more than the set fee but don’t let them intimidate you.
 This is why I always ask what the rate is before getting into the cab.
 This eliminates any surprises and lets the driver know that I am aware of what the set fee is.
 If you do have a bad experience with a taxi driver in Rome, you can report them to the Carabinieri (Tel.112).
 There are of course many good taxi drivers out there, but Rome has a high percentage of the other sort.

 The Leonardo Express is the direct train that serves the Fiumicino to Rome route.
-The train leaves every thirty minutes or so, and take about thirty minutes to get from the airport to the central station in Rome.
-The Express costs 14 euro per person and leaves from platform 24.
+The train leaves every thirty minutes or so, and takes about thirty minutes to get from the airport to the central station in Rome.
+The Express costs 14 euros per person and leaves from platform 24.
 Make sure you get your ticket stamped in the yellow validation machine before using it.
 We took the Express once and while it was fine you will need to plan on how to get from the Roma Termini train station to where you are staying.
 This can add to the cost and will certainly take more time.

 If you happen to be taking the train to another part of Italy then the Leonardo Express makes sense as you can simply transfer to another train at the Termini station in Rome.
 Please note that to travel to other parts of Italy by train you cannot get there from the station at Fiumicino.
 You will need to get to the Termini train station in Rome for this.